synapticsynergy/swiftsrv/README.md

 ## Usage

 > Create a new account with the app via Registration and login.
 Enter the location that you'd like to search in or click Current Location.
 Enter a keyword for the kind of adventure you'd like.
-Click Grab Adventure.
+Click Adventure Time.
 Click Try Another if you want to see another adventure; Challenge Accepted to view its location; and Uber to grab an Uber for it.
 In Uber, click grab estimates to see your Uber options and click a price to order that uber.

 ## Requirements